 The Company has reviewed new and revised accounting pronouncements that have been issued but are not yet effective.
 The Company has not early adopted any of these standards and is currently evaluating the impact, if any, that these standards might have on its condensed consolidated interim financial statements.

-(a development stage company)

-Notes to the Condensed Consolidated Interim Financial Statements

-Three months ended March 31, 2016

-(Unaudited - Prepared by Management)
+Notes to the Condensed Consolidated Interim Financial Statements Three months ended March 31, 2017 (Unaudited - Prepared by Management)

 Accounting standards issued but not yet applied (continued)